Creating Workspot Templates for GCP

 • Goto > Compute Engine > Settings > Metadata

-• After clicking Save button, the changes should reflect as below:
+• After clicking the Save button, the changes should reflect as below:

 Related Documents